 Each time I visit a pharmacy owner, I make sure they have no outstanding issues from my last call, check their sales data and make sure they have got plenty of stock and all the new products.
 It's a lot to manage, but I’ve been doing this job for 15 years so I have learned to be very organised.

-I worked originally for APS Berk before Teva acquired it in 1996.
-Back then I wasn't aware of the size of the Teva company and I didn’t know what to expect, but now I can say hand-on-heart that it's one of the best things that's ever happened to me as a medical sales person.
+I worked originally for APS Berk before Teva acquired the business in 1996.
+Back then I wasn't aware of the size of the Teva company and I didn’t know what to expect, but now I can say hand-on-heart that it's one of the best things that's ever happened to me as a pharmacy sales person.

 Teva stands for fantastic things; It's well known and respected not just in the UK, but around the world and I thrive on carrying that reputation and responsibility when I'm out representing the company.